wacncontent/CustomizeTool/removeCommentOutput2/includes/hybrid-solutions.md

 Within a namespace, you can use one or more instances of three different communication mechanisms, each of which connects applications in a different way.
 The choices are:

 - *Queues*, which allow one-directional communication.
 Each queue acts as an intermediary (sometimes called a *broker*) that stores sent messages until they are received.
-- *Topics*, which provide one-directional communication using *subscriptions*.
-Like a queue, a topic acts as a broker, but eachit allows subscription to see only messages that match specific criteria.
+- *Topics*, which provide one-directional communication using *subscriptions* .
+Like a queue, a topic acts as a broker, but it allows each subscription to see only messages that match specific criteria.
 - *Relays*, which provide bi-directional communication.
 Unlike queues and topics, a relay doesn't store in-flight messages-it's not a broker.
 Instead, it just passes them on to the destination application.

 When you create a queue, topic, or relay, you give it a name.
 Combined with whatever you called your namespace, this name creates a unique identifier for the object.
 Applications can provide this name to Service Bus, then use that queue, topic, or relay to communicate with one another.